sophiestix/rrts/NOTES.md

 TS is taking a look at the object that we are now passing into `combineReducers`.
 It's going to take a look at all the different properties and then for each reducer we pass in (e.g. `todos: todosRecuder`) checks if the function we pass in returns a value of type `Todo[]` as we defined in the `StoreState` interface.
-So TS is making sure that our whatever our reducer is actually doing is lining up with what we want our `StoreState` to be.
-This mean whenever we are returning something that doesn't match, it will be caught inside this file as an error.
+So TS is making sure that whatever our reducer is actually doing is lining up with what we want our `StoreState` to be.
+This means whenever we are returning something that doesn't match, it will be caught inside this file as an error.
 Helpful!

-It's worth starting to look at the `StoreState` interfaces first, to see what the store look like when implementing a new feauter in someone else's codebase.
+It's worth starting to look at the `StoreState` interfaces first, to see what the store look like when implementing a new feature in someone else's codebase to get an idea of the store.

 ## Connecting a Component to Redux